 Not interested in this?
-Read on, there are other ways to do this of course!
+Read on, there are other ways to do enable Gzip compression of course!

-If you want to use a way which is possibly less technical you can use a WordPress Gzip compression plugin.
+If you want to use a way that is possibly less technical you can use a WordPress Gzip compression plugin.
 Simply put, rather than having to change files with the risk of possibly breaking your site if you make a mistake, a plugin makes it much easier to enable Gzip compression.
-You can either run a Google search for wordpress compression plugin or else go for the simple Gzip Ninja speed compression.

 As with all WP plugins, this is a fairly straightforward procedure to install and activate the plugin.
 Once you've done that, your site should now have WordPress Gzip compression enabled

 3. Enable GZIP Page Compression via CPanel

 Besides enabling GZip page compression at WordPress level, you can choose to do this at the server level - if available.
 This means that all websites hosted on your server would now be fully gzip enabled.

 The following are the exact steps for the procedure:

 - Log in to the CPanel of your website hosting

 Let's see the full procedure in more detail and using screenshots.